SaiSudhaPanigrahi/cf_ai_agents_memory_demo/README.md

 - **Coordination**:
   - The Worker acts as the orchestrator: it fetches memory from `MemoryDO`, builds the prompt, calls LLM, updates memory.

-> You can extend this to use **Cloudflare Workflows** later; the current orchestration via Worker + DO satisfies the “Workflow/coordination” requirement.

 ---